FrankTaylorLieder/otail/README.md

 You can enable logging:

 - `RUST_LOG=trace otail <file>`
-  - Logging levels: `tracez`, `debug`, `info`, `warn`, `error`
+  - Logging levels: `trace`, `debug`, `info`, `warn`, `error`

 ## Operation

-The TUI opens with two panels: the top one displays the full log file, the lower one displays a filtered view (empty to start with as no filter is specified).
-You switch focus between the panels (`TAB`) and move around the contents.
+The TUI opens with two panels: the top one displays the full log file (content pane), the lower one displays a filtered view (filtered pane, empty to start with as no filter is specified).
+You can switch focus between the panels (`TAB`) and move around the contents.
 Key bindings (below) are reminiscent of VIM.

 The file contents are displayed without wrapping, one file line per screen line.
 You need to scroll left/right to see content off the screen.